Chamango90/robot_recorder/README.md

 ## How to use?

-1. "Automatic mode": By default the launch file records as soon as it is started and saves data as soon as it is closed.
+1. "Automatic mode": By default the node records as soon as it is started and saves data as soon as it is closed.

 1. "Manual mode": Use the ROS services `~start` and `~stop`.